pusher-community/gs-pusher-php-no-framework/README.md

 ## Installation

-From the directory you've cloned into install the example dependencies.
+From the directory you've cloned into, install the example dependencies using [Composer](https://getcomposer.org/):

 ```
 $ composer install